symfony/symfony-docs/components/messenger.rst

 ---

 The bus is used to dispatch messages.
 The behaviour of the bus is in its ordered middleware stack.
-The component comes with a set of middlewares that you can use.
+The component comes with a set of middleware that you can use.

-When using the message bus with Symfony's FrameworkBundle, the following middlewares are configured for you:
+When using the message bus with Symfony's FrameworkBundle, the following middleware are configured for you:

-#. :code:`LoggingMiddleware` (logs the processing of your messages)
+#. ``LoggingMiddleware`` (logs the processing of your messages)
-#. :code:`SendMessageMiddleware` (enables asynchronous processing)
+#. ``SendMessageMiddleware`` (enables asynchronous processing)
-#. :code:`HandleMessageMiddleware` (calls the registered handle)
+#. ``HandleMessageMiddleware`` (calls the registered handle)

 Example::